Amazon Fire 7 review

 Why you can trust What Hi-Fi?
 Our expert team reviews products in dedicated test rooms, to help you make the best choice for your budget.
 Find out more about how we test.

 The Amazon Fire 7 tablet is cheap.
 Really cheap.
-And with the ever-inflating cost of living weighing heavy on our minds and wallets, we're not so inclined to drop iPad money on a tablet right at this moment.
+And with the ever-inflating cost of living weighing heavy on our minds and wallets, you may not be so inclined to drop iPad money on a tablet at this moment.

 Enter the Fire 7, a tablet that isn't concerned with expensive gimmicks or promising to be a productivity machine.
-It has a screen, speaker and even a couple of cameras - and that's all you really need.
-That being said, there's a distinction to be made between cheap and good value, and thankfully the Fire 7 ticks both boxes thanks to being an admirable performer at this price - in fact, it took home a What Hi-Fi?
-Award last year for best budget tablet.
+It has a screen, speaker and even a couple of cameras – and that's all you really need.
+That being said, there's a distinction to be made between cheap and good value, and thankfully the Fire 7 ticks both boxes thanks to being an admirable performer at this price.
+In fact, it took home a What Hi-Fi?
+Award in 2022 as the best budget tablet (its pricier sibling, the Fire HD 8, currently sits on that particular throne).

 Of course, the Fire 7 won't rival the iPad Pros and Galaxy Tabs of the world, but frankly, it doesn't have to, and we respect that.
 At the end of the day, we're concerned as to whether this plucky underdog of the tablet world can create an enjoyable AV experience on the go, and it's good news on that front.